2 Ingredient Chocolate Orange Christmas Fudge

 Below is a step-by-step guide on how to make this easy chocolate orange Christmas fudge, full instructions are on the recipe card at the bottom of the page.

-Line a baking tin with parchment paper and set aside for later use.
-I used a small loaf tin.
+Line a baking tin with parchment paper and set it aside for later use.
+I like to use a small loaf tin or square baking tin.

 Pour the Terry’s chocolate orange pieces and condensed milk into a large mixing bowl and melt in the microwave.